<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 Target Audience

-This course is designed for backend and full-stack developers who build APIs that other people — and increasingly other machines and AI agents — depend on.
+This course is designed for backend and full-stack developers who build APIs that other people - and increasingly other machines and AI agents - depend on.
 It suits developers who have shipped endpoints but never been taught API design as a discipline, tech leads establishing API standards across teams, and architects choosing between REST, GraphQL, and gRPC for new systems.
 The course is language-agnostic: examples use HTTP, JSON, and schema languages rather than any single framework.
+Teams ready to implement can apply these ideas in Build REST APIs with Python and FastAPI.

 Description

 An API is a promise, and most APIs are promises made carelessly.
 This course teaches API design as a deliberate discipline, starting where good HTTP APIs start: resource modeling, the Richardson maturity model, and the actual semantics of HTTP methods, status codes, caching, and content negotiation.
-From there it works through the patterns every production API needs — pagination, filtering, and sorting; versioning strategies and their costs; and error design done properly with RFC 9457 Problem Details, the standard that obsoleted RFC 7807.
-Participants adopt a contract-first workflow, authoring OpenAPI 3.1 documents (with a look at what OpenAPI 3.2 adds) that drive mock servers, validation, and generated clients.
+From there it works through the patterns every production API needs (pagination, filtering, and sorting; versioning strategies and their costs; and error design done properly with RFC 9457 Problem Details, the standard that obsoleted RFC 7807), and participants adopt a contract-first workflow, authoring OpenAPI 3.1 documents (with a look at what OpenAPI 3.2 adds) that drive mock servers, validation, and generated clients.
+Day two broadens the picture: participants design authentication and authorization with OAuth 2.0, OpenID Connect, and API keys; apply rate limiting; and design webhooks and asynchronous APIs documented with AsyncAPI.
+The course then gives GraphQL and gRPC honest, non-evangelical treatment: schema design and the situations where GraphQL genuinely wins, and protobuf-based gRPC for service-to-service communication.
+It closes with the organizational layer (governance, style guides, and breaking-change management) and a forward-looking module on designing APIs for AI consumption, including the Model Context Protocol (MCP) and what makes an API legible to an LLM-driven agent.

 Learning Outcomes

-• Design pagination (offset and cursor), filtering, and sorting that hold up under real data volumes
+• Design pagination (offset and cursor), filtering, and sorting that hold up under real data volumes.

-• Author OpenAPI 3.1 contracts and run a contract-first workflow with mocking, linting, and code generation
+• Author OpenAPI 3.1 contracts and run a contract-first workflow with mocking, linting, and code generation.

-• Design reliable webhooks and asynchronous APIs, documented with AsyncAPI
+• Design reliable webhooks and asynchronous APIs, documented with AsyncAPI.

 Training Materials